Lev Raphael

 Lev Raphael (born May 19, 1954) is an American writer of Jewish heritage.
 He has published work in a variety of genres, including literary fiction, murder mysteries, fantasy, short stories, memoir and non-fiction, and is known for being one of the most prominent LGBT figures in contemporary Jewish American literature.
 He is one of the first American-Jewish writers to publish fiction about children of Holocaust survivors, beginning to do so in 1978.

-Background
+Early life and education

 He was born as Reuben Lewis Steinberg in New York City.
 His Holocaust survivor parents were culturally Jewish but not religious.
 As an adult, he changed his name to Lev as a part of reclaiming his Jewish heritage, and later adopted the surname Raphael to reaffirm his Jewishness and abandoned a German one.

 He studied English at Fordham University and creative writing and English at the University of Massachusetts Amherst, where he won the Harvey Swados Fiction Prize awarded by Martha Foley, editor of The Best American Short Stories, for his first published short story which later appeared in Redbook.

 He received a Ph.D. in English from Michigan State University in 1986.
 Special Collections at that university's library holds The Lev Raphael Papers.